ice-blockchain/bridge/docs/bridge.md

 ## Comprehensive Example

-Below is a comprehensive example that demonstrates the interaction between TON and Ethereum blockchains using the bridge mechanisms outlined above.
+Below is a comprehensive example that demonstrates the interaction between ION and Ethereum blockchains using the bridge mechanisms outlined above.

-### Example: Token Swap from Ethereum to TON
+### Example: Token Swap from Ethereum to ION

-1. **Prepare TON Transaction URL**
+1. **Prepare ION Transaction URL**

     ```typescript
     function prepareTonTransferUrl(toAddress: string, amount: number, text: string): string {